slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_35-36_FUR_vs_WAKE.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Wake Forest should win 4 or more singles matches _60%_ of the time.
+- Wake Forest should win 4 or more singles matches *60%* of the time.
-- Furman should win 4 or more singles matches _13%_ of the time.
+- Furman should win 4 or more singles matches *13%* of the time.
-- The winner of the doubles point will decide the match the other _27%_ of the time.
+- The winner of the doubles point should decide the match the other *27%* of the time.
-- If Wake Forest wins the doubles point, their chances of winning the dual improve to _87%_.
+- If Wake Forest wins the doubles point, their chances of winning the dual improve to *87%*.
-- If Furman wins the doubles point, their chances of winning the dual improve to _40%_.
+- If Furman wins the doubles point, their chances of winning the dual improve to *40%*.

 ------